sqlxpert/aws-tag-sched-ops/readme.md

    Because Deny always takes precendence in IAM, some policy combinations conflict.

    A known shortcoming is that, in some cases, you cannot add, change or delete more than one tag in the same operation.

+ * Although the TagSchedOpsAdminister and TagSchedOpsTag policies authorize tagging via the AWS API, users who are not AWS administrators may also want:

+     * [AmazonEC2ReadOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess), to use the EC2 Console
+     * [AmazonRDSReadOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonRDSReadOnlyAccess), to use the RDS Console

+ * You may have to [decode authorization errors](http://docs.aws.amazon.com/cli/latest/reference/sts/decode-authorization-message.html).
+The TagSchedOpsAdminister and TagSchedOpsTag policies grant the necessary privilege.

  * Note AWS technical limitations/oversights:

     * An entity that can create an image of an EC2 instance can force a reboot by omitting the `NoReboot` option.
 (Explicitly denying the reboot privilege does not help.)
 The unavoidable pairing of a harmless privilege, taking a backup, with a risky one, rebooting, is unfortunate.